AarushSharma0409/DocMind/docs/ARCHITECTURE.md

 **Status:** Not started

-_To be filled in: deployment setup, production considerations._
+*To be filled in: Dockerization, deployment target, production considerations (ChromaDB persistence on the target platform, secrets management, OCR binary paths).*

 ---